 19. The faculty member is provided with the recommendation and reasons for two purposes: (a) to facilitate the faculty member's professional growth and development especially where shortcomings are identified; and (b) to enable the faculty member to respond to a recommendation.

-20. An individual faculty member may only have access to his/her own PAF or WPAF.
+20. An individual faculty member may only have access to their own PAF or WPAF.

 Reasons for Recommendations

 The burden of proof for promotion rests with the faculty member's record of achievement.
-It is also understood that reasonable people may disagree in the evaluation of evidence.
+It is also understood that reasonable people may disagree in the evaluation of evidence and candidate narratives.
 Further, scholars in a particular field or activity have the chief competence for judging the work of their colleagues.
 The promotion process requires that the judgment of the University, through its peer review committees and administrators, be made with full and careful consideration of this peer judgment and be consistent with academic freedom and standards of fairness and due process.

 Faculty assessment should be flexible, recognizing the mission of the university, the priorities of departments, the strengths of individuals, and the uniqueness of the disciplines.
 In evaluating the faculty member's performance, committees and appropriate administrators shall exercise reasonable flexibility, balancing, where the case requires, heavier commitments and responsibilities in one area with lesser accomplishments in another.
 The committees and appropriate administrators must judge whether the faculty member is engaging in activities that are sound and productive and contributing to the mission of the university.
 All evaluations of performance shall be based on documented patterns of performance.